Notice

 • Service: holds the interface for implementation in the domain package

-• REST: holds the controller for providing the api for the domain
+• REST: holds the controller for providing the API for the domain

 • Domain